The Latest | Hopes dim for a truce ahead of Ramadan as Gaza negotiations to continue next week

 “Norwegian businesses should be aware that, through economic or financial activity in the Israeli settlements in violation of international law, they risk contributing to violations of international humanitarian law or human rights,” Barth Eide said.

 He said that last year “was also the deadliest year for Palestinians in the West Bank since the UN began recording.
-I repeat that the injustice to which the Palestinians are subjected must stop,” he said.
+I repeat that the injustice to which the Palestinians are subjected must stop.”

 BEIJING — China’s foreign minister is demanding that other members of the U.N.
-Security Council stop blocking Palestine from becoming a member of the United Nations.
+Security Council stop blocking the Palestinian territories from becoming a member of the United Nations.

 Wang Yi reiterated China’s call for a major international conference to draw up a roadmap and timetable for a two-state solution.

-Zhang Jun, China’s U.N. ambassador, said in January that his country supports U.N. membership for Palestine as a first step toward the creation of a Palestinian state.
+Zhang Jun, China’s U.N. ambassador, said in January that his country supports U.N. membership for the Palestinian territories as a first step toward the creation of a Palestinian state.
 The Security Council needs to send a clear and unequivocal signal, reaffirming the urgency of the two-state solution as the sole feasible way out, he was quoted as saying by China’s official state media.

-China, one of the five permanent members of the Security Council, backed Palestine becoming a U.N. member in a joint statement issued last June during a state visit to China by Palestinian President Mahmoud Abbas.
+China, one of the five permanent members of the Security Council, backed the Palestinian territories becoming a U.N. member in a joint statement issued last June during a state visit to China by Palestinian President Mahmoud Abbas.

 AT LEAST 15 KILLED BY THREE ISRAELI AIRSTRIKES IN CENTRAL GAZA